ShadmanKhan10/comment-assignment/README.md

 # Comments System with User Authentication

-This project is a real-time comments system using Next.js (front-end) and Node.js (back-end).
-It allows users to log in with a username, post comments, and see comments update in real-time through Socket.IO.
-Comments are stored in MySQL, with a responsive UI styled by Material UI.
+This project features a real-time commenting system built with Next.js for the front-end and Node.js for the back-end.
+It enables users to log in using a username, submit comments, and view updates in real-time via Socket.IO.
+Comments are stored in a MySQL database, and the user interface is designed to be responsive, utilizing Material UI for styling.

 ## Features